Graduated Licensing System for Motorcyclists – Public Consultation on Position Paper

 This proposed model outlines a new process which, if adopted, will see an applicant progress through the graduated licensing system for motorcyclists, from obtaining a learner rider licence, to a provisional rider licence and graduating to a full/ open motorcycle licence once milestones are reached.

-The Department is now seeking feedback on the position paper to assist in determining a final position for the Northern Territory for consideration by Government.
+Between 25 July and 22 August 2022, the Department sought public feedback on the position paper to assist in determining a final position for consideration by Government.